 I have a dinner tank and a dessert tank Note: I think most of us are pretty stressed this evening, and going through old posts today, I thought I'd republish this one from 2005.
-It just makes me happy remembering this life, and the days when I tended to regularly write stories like this.When I was growing up, the nightly family dinner was a fairly formal occasion.
-We'd sit … [Read more...] about Dessert Tank, Don’t Desert Me!
+It just makes me happy remembering this life, and the days when I tended to regularly write stories like this.When I was growing up, the nightly family dinner was a somewhat formal occasion.
+We'd … [Read more...] about Dessert Tank, Don’t Desert Me!

 General Food Writing Archive